 - Transfer of credit from other colleges may be possible.
 The Practical Nursing (PN) faculty and/or the Registrar will evaluate each student's previous course work on an individual basis. - Advance placement may be possible.
 See the PN faculty for details. - A student may be re-admitted to the PN program one time only.
-Readmission is not guaranteed and is contingent upon review by the faculty and space availability. - Students applying for readmission will be required to meet admission, readmission, and curriculum requirements in effect at the time of readmission.
+Readmission is not guaranteed and is contingent upon review by the faculty and space availability. - Students who are out of the program for over 1 year must apply for admission and repeat all nursing and pharmacologic courses. - Students applying for readmission will be required to meet admission, readmission, and curriculum requirements in effect at the time of readmission.
 Readmission applications are available from the program faculty. - Students terminated from the PN program are not eligible for readmission.
+All courses in the curriculum must be completed within 3 years of entry into the first PN nursing courses of the practical nursing curriculum. - Criminal background checks and/or drug testing are required by individual agencies and the cost will be the responsibility of the student.
+Background checks could result in denial to the clinical site and inability to pass a course.

-- All courses in the curriculum must be completed within 30 months of entry into the first AHSK and PN courses of the practical nursing curriculum. - Criminal background checks and/or drug testing may be required by individual agencies and the cost will be the responsibility of the student. - Students must have an overall 2.0 cumulative grade point average to graduate. - Anyone interested in the program must contact the Practical Nursing faculty at (912) 264-7272 or (912) 262-3340 for more information.
+- Students must have an overall 2.0 cumulative grade point average to graduate. - Anyone interested in the program must contact the Practical Nursing faculty at (912) 279-5858 or (912) 279-5860 for more information.